conradhappeliv/schoolwork/project4/report.md

 In this first section, I need to inplement an algorithm for approximating an integral with a convergence rate of at least h^7.
 I then wrote a test used to affirm that said implementation actually reaches that rate of convergence.

-After testing out a few different methods of composite numerical integration, I settled on _____, which allowed me to achieve the required rate of convergence while still maintaining the smallest necessary amount of computational effort.
+After testing out a few different methods of composite numerical integration, I settled on the four-node Newton method explained in the textbook, which allowed me to achieve the required rate of convergence while still maintaining the smallest necessary amount of computational effort.
 I was also able to use much smaller values of n than the given Gauss method because this method of numerical integration is able to converge much quicker than the methods with less nodes.

 Part 2: Adaptive Numerical Integration
 ---------------------------------------